Frequently Asked Questions

 UBC Okanagan faculty should consider funding opportunities such as the Aspire-2040 Learning Transformations Fund.

-Developing a proposal
+Developing a TLEF Application

 Requirements for all TLEF projects